networknt/light-doc/content/en/service/_index.md

 [light-gateway][] is a combination of light-router and light-proxy that can be deployed as a standalone service on the client/application host, or service/API host, or as an API gateway.

+The following are some ideas to manage the light-gateway.

+* [Path Prefix Naming Convention][] can help us manage hundreds of APIs on the same gateway.
+* [Header Sanitization][] to prevent XSS injection for X-Correlation-Id and X-Traceability-Id.

 The following are features we added to the light-gateway:

 * [Multiple OAuth 2.0][] provider support on the JWT token retrieval and JWT token verification via JWK.